 There’s a tonne of greenwashing out there when it comes to our power companies, and that can make it tricky to sort the wheat from the chaff.
-For us, it’s the main reason we created our Carbon Tracker (formerly known as CHOICE) and why we’ve partnered up with the awesome folks at Trees That Count.
+For us, it’s the main reason we created our Carbon Tracker and why we’ve partnered up with the awesome folks at Trees That Count.

-We’re also determined to minimise the day-to-day carbon emission levels of Flick as a business, and encourage our staff, and other businesses, to do the same.
-So, we’re amped to once again have our have our Toitū carbonzero certification renewed.
+We’re also determined to minimise the day-to-day carbon emission levels of Flick as a business, and encourage our staff, and our customers, to do the same.
+So, we’re amped to once again have our have our Toitū net carbonzero certification renewed.
 Flick YEAH!

 Long story short, it means that we’ve achieved a net zero carbon balance - in other words, we’re carbon neutral.
-Once you’ve received your Toitū carbonzero certification, compliance with the standards is then independently verified each year in order to remain certified.
+Once a company has received its Toitū net carbonzero certification, compliance with the standards is then independently verified each year in order to remain certified.

-How (and when) did Flick become Toitū carbonzero certified?
+How (and when) did Flick become Toitū net carbonzero certified?

 We first became certified in 2016, following the rigorous audit process, which helped us to accurately measure our greenhouse gas emissions.
-Flick’s greenhouse gas emissions come mainly from waste to landfill, air travel, electricity use, and car and taxi use.
+Flick’s greenhouse gas emissions come mainly from electricity use for our office and remote staff, air travel, and car use.

 What’s Flick done to reduce emissions?